 Are you looking for a simple, yet inexpensive storage solution for your bikes in the garage?

-I understand those feeling.
-And today we are going to do something about your bike storage in your garage.
-Because you are going to see how you can build a simple inexpensive bike rack for not one bike, or two bikes, but multiple bikes.
+Today, we are going to build something sturdy and convenient for your bike storage in your garage.
+You’ll see how you can create a convenient and affordable system, not just for one bike but multiple bikes.

 DIY garage bike storage